Murdered mum Hannah Clarke's inspiring post: 'I am not a victim'

 But outraged domestic violence campaigners say more needs to be done to stop the scourge of violence against women in Australia.

-Ms Clarke is the eighth woman to die in Australia from violence against women this year, according to the gender equality group Destroy The Joint.
+Clarke is the eighth woman to die in Australia from violence against women this year, according to the gender equality group Destroy The Joint.

 "To prevent violence against women, we need a shared, consistent and mutually reinforcing approach, where all levels of government, business and the community contribute to creating a safer Australia built upon respect and equality," Our Watch, a national, independent, not for profit organisation dedicated to ending violence against women, said on Facebook.